-The GDPR in Article 5 (1f) calls for the principle of “integrity and confidentiality”.
-Data must be processed in a manner that ensures adequate security.
-The integrity and confidentiality is not given if unauthorized access to the data happend, the data was used without authorization, the data gpt lost or damaged (unauthorized changes, …).
-This loss of integrity or confidentiality is a breach of privacy.
+The GDPR requires in Article 5 (1f), the principle of “integrity and confidentiality”.
+Data must be processed in a way that ensures adequate security.
+The integrity and confidentiality is not given if unauthorized persons get access to the data, the data are used without authorization, the data are lost or damaged (changed without authorization, …).
+This loss of integrity or confidentiality is a data breach.

-No, data breaches occur in every company over and over again.
-If the data and the incident were not handled with gross negligence, there is usually no penalty from the authority.
+No, data breaches happen all the time in every company.
+If the data and the incident were not handled in a grossly negligent manner, there is usually no penalty from the authorities.
 As mentioned above, the GDPR requires adequate security, not absolute security.

-There are many ways that data can be damaged or lost.
-Here some examples:
+There are many ways in which data can be corrupted or lost.
+Here are a few examples:

-- Successful Phishing – Someone has received critical data or access to the computer through fake emails or websites
+- Successful phishing – someone has obtained critical data or access to the computer using fake emails or websites

-- Blackmail software – A malware has been able to encrypt / delete data
+- Extortion software – A malicious software has managed to encrypt/delete data

-- Denial of Service – The system is unreachable due to an attack
+- Denial of service – the system is no longer accessible due to an attack

 - Someone has physically stolen storage media